 Best Restaurants in Old Havana

 Another favorite cafe in Old Havana, Hav Coffee & Art is a great spot for delicious coffee and generous portions of fresh, inventive food.
-You’ll find small art gallery rooms in back with rotating exhibits by local artists.
+You’ll find small art gallery rooms in the back with rotating exhibits by local artists.

 Fresh and tasty plates in a lovely restaurant off the beaten path down a residential street in Old Havana.
 Great drinks, too!
-The owners of Jibaro’s are very environmentally conscious, and you’ll find plenty of vegan and vegetarian options, and almost everything is made from scratch in house.
+The owners of Jibaro’s are very environmentally conscious, and you’ll find plenty of vegan and vegetarian options, and almost everything is made from scratch in-house.

 El del Frente may be the little sister restaurant to the famous 304 O’Reilly across the street, but I like this spot much better.
 Healthy vegetarian options (but plenty of meat-based and seafood options, too!), a beautiful bar, and rooftop terrace are just a few of the details that make El del Frente one of the best restaurants in Old Havana.

 The oldest buildings in Old Havana – known as La Habana Vieja – date back to around the time of its founding in 1519.
 Soon later, the Spanish began construction on city walls and fortifications for this important port.